ElfSundae/laravel-apps/README.md

 ### Selectively Register Service Providers

-You may selectively register service providers for certain sub applications, instead of adding all service providers to the `providers` array in the `config/app.php` file.
+Instead of adding all service providers to the `providers` array in the `config/app.php` file, you may want to selectively register service providers for certain sub applications:

 ```php
 class AppServiceProvider extends ServiceProvider